 - ½-1 teaspoon crushed red pepper flakes (use the larger amount if you want it spicier)

-- 4 roasted red peppers (jarred), thinly sliced
+- 4 jars roasted red peppers (thinly sliced)

-- ¼ cup freshly grated parmesan cheese (plus more to garnish)
+- ¼ cup grated Parmesan cheese (freshly grated, plus more to garnish)

 - Bring a large pot of salted water to a boil and cook the pasta according to the package instructions.
 Drain, reserving 2 cups of pasta water, and toss the pasta with a bit of oil to prevent it from sticking together.
 Cover the pasta to keep warm.